dismint/docmint/multicore/pset3.typ

   [
     === Mutual Exclusion

     Safe registers pose more of a threat, because they are not responsible for what happens when a `read` collides with a `write`.
 That is, they can return anything of their choosing when a `read` comes in during a `write`.
-As discussed above, this doesn't change much for the label array, is the value does not matter until the statement is finished.
+As discussed above, this doesn't change much for the flag array, is the value does not matter until the statement is finished.
 However, the label array needs more consideration as other competeing threads may be trying to read this value, for example a thread might read a much lower value than what is actually present.
-All this does however, is potentially give too low of a label to any given thread.
-This does not impact the mutual exclusion.
-  ],
+Consider the following case:

+    + Two threads attempt to acquire the lock, thread `1` has the previously maximal value.
+    + Thread `1` attempts to write its new value as `label[1]+1`
+    + Thread `2` writes its new value as `label[1]+1`
+    + Thread `2` enters the critical section, since reads thread `1`s label as something much lower.
+    + Thread `1` enters the critical section, since it has the same label, but lower id than `2` ],
   [
     === First-Come-First-Served